akhaled01/void/README.md

 ## Overview

-**Osiris** is a lightweight JavaScript framework that enables developers to build dynamic web applications efficiently.
-It features a custom virtual DOM for efficient UI updates, a simple routing system, and an intuitive event handling mechanism.
+**Osiris** is a lightweight JavaScript framework designed for building dynamic web applications efficiently.
+It features a custom virtual DOM for optimal UI updates, a routing system akin to Next.js’s app router, and an intuitive event handling mechanism.
+Osiris allows you to use JSX for creating components seamlessly.

+> Osiris is very much unopinionated, if you don't like the way things are done, feel free to change em!

 ## How Osiris Works

-At its core, Osiris operates by maintaining a virtual representation of the DOM.
-When changes are made, Osiris calculates the minimal updates needed and applies them to the real DOM.
-This approach enhances performance by reducing unnecessary DOM manipulations.
+Osiris maintains a virtual representation of the DOM, allowing for efficient updates.
+Changes are computed and applied only where necessary, enhancing performance by reducing direct DOM manipulations.

 ## Getting Started